-To complement our observation of phase velocities, we also performed the group velocity measurement.
-There are qualitative differences between the two measurements.
-First, the group velocity can be measured using a single station.
-This looks like an advantage.
-Any station in the region of interest can be used without considering subarrays and their geometry of neighboring stations.
-It is enough to simply evaluate the group velocity for each station separately and plot the value in the map.
-However, there two main disadvantages.
-The first one is that the estimation of the group velocity is less precise than that for the phase.
 Group velocity measurement uses the envelope of the record at a given period.
 As the envelope is a slowly varying function with time, the time of its maximum is determined with lower accuracy than the differential time of the phase when correlating two records at neighboring stations.
-In case of the phase velocity, we can reach even the sub-sample precision, see e.g. Brokešová and Málek (2018).
+In case of the phase velocity, we can reach even the subsample precision (see e.g., Brokešová and Málek, 2018).
 This is not possible for the group velocity.
 The second disadvantage is that when using single stations, the data quality assessment is difficult.
 It cannot be performed using the residuals as in the case of subarrays.
-It can, still, be done using e.g. signal-to-noise ratio.
+It can still be done using, for example, signal-to-noise ratio.
 However, timing issues cannot be addressed.
-While, in principle, the group velocity can be used for the inversion as well, because of these issues, we based the study on the precise phase-velocity measurement.
-To demonstrate how the group velocity distribution looks like, nevertheless, we plot the pattern for the period of 102 s in Fig. C1, upper panel, for the M=7.4 South Atlantic Ocean earthquake.
+While, in principle, the group velocity can be used for the inversion as well, because of these issues, we based the study on the precise phase velocity measurement.
+To demonstrate how the group velocity distribution looks like, nevertheless, we plot the pattern for the period of 102 s in Figure C1, upper panel,

+Figure C2.
+Isolines of group velocity traveltimes plotted every 10 s of propagation.
+Left plot shows the measurement at 100-s period.
+Middle plot shows the synthetic prediction for a low-velocity anomaly with parameters as obtained by our inversion.
+Right plot shows the prediction for a high-velocity anomaly of the same size.
+The similarity of the two plots on the left is obvious.
+The right plot has the pattern "flipped."

+for the M7.4 South Atlantic Ocean earthquake.
 We use all the stations of the AlpArray project as in the case of the phase velocity subarray measurement, and we added 92 stations distributed around Europe (green triangles).
 For these additional stations, a rough data quality assessment was performed based on visual inspection and signal-to-noise ratio.
-Group velocity was estimated using the method described by Kolínský and Brokešová (2007) based on multiple-filtering.
+Group velocity was estimated using the method described by Kolínský and Brokešová (2007) based on multiple filtering.
 This procedure is anyway part of the phase velocity calculation, as mentioned in Kolínský et al. (2011).
-Fig. C1, upper panel, shows a snapshot in the time 52 minutes and 30 seconds after the origin time.
-Color denotes the distribution of energy over the network (normalized to 1 at its maximum) and white line emphasizes this maximum.
+Figure C1, upper panel, shows a snapshot in the time 52 min and 30 s after the origin time.
+Color denotes the distribution of energy over the network (normalized to 1 at its maximum), and white line emphasizes this maximum.
 Magenta lines are the positions of the energy maxima in previous times plotted for every 10 s (group traveltime contours).
-Gray thin lines in the background show the greatcircle wavefronts.
-The figure is taken from an animation showing the propagation of the 102 s wave energy over the network.
+Gray thin lines in the background show the great circle wavefronts.
+The figure is taken from an animation showing the propagation of the 102-s wave energy over the network.
 The animation is given as Supporting Information S1 to this paper.
-The time runs from 46:00 (min:sec) to 59:00.
-It shows, how the consistent pattern of advanced and delayed portions of the energy is moving across the network.
+The time runs from 46:00 (min:s) to 59:00.
+It shows how the consistent pattern of advanced and delayed portions of the energy is moving across the network.

-The comparison of the phase-wavefront propagation is shown in Fig. C1, lower panel.
-Color scale now refers to positive and negative amplitudes of the 102 s wave directly.
+The comparison of the phase-wavefront propagation is shown in Figure C1, lower panel.
+Color scale now refers to positive and negative amplitudes of the 102-s wave directly.
 Arbitrarily chosen zero-crossing point of the wavefield is emphasized by the cyan line.
 Again, the magenta contours are the positions of the phase wavefront in previous times plotted for every 10 s.
 White line showing the energy maximum is the same as in the upper plot.
 The lower panel is also taken from the animation given as Supporting Information S2 to this paper.
-We see that the phase-wavefront distortion is in order of units of second with respect to the circular wavefronts, while the distortion of the envelope is an order of magnitude larger (tens of seconds).
+We see that the phase-wavefront distortion is in order of units of seconds with respect to the circular wavefronts, while the distortion of the envelope is an order of magnitude larger (tens of seconds).